kolemare/CNN-CPP/README.md

   prediction tasks, allowing for inference on individual images.

-- <code style="color: teal;">Batch Indexing and Balancing</code> The manager keeps track of the current batch index and ensures that batches are balanced in terms of category distribution.
-If last batch is not full in epoch, it fills the remaining slots with random images from the original dataset to maintain batch size consistency.
+- <code style="color: teal;">Batch Indexing and Balancing</code> The manager keeps track of the current batch index and ensures that batches are processed according to the specified mode.
+In Uniform Distribution mode, batches are balanced in terms of category distribution.
+In Shuffle Only mode, images and labels are shuffled randomly without consideration for category balance.

 - <code style="color: teal;">Batch Saving</code> Optionally, batches can be saved to disk for debugging or analysis, with each batch organized by category.